madgik/exareme2/tests/README.md

 - with the production algorithms loaded,
 - using `helm` charts and `kind` for a pseudo federated kubernetes environment,
 - having only the controller endpoints exposed and
+- the tests contained can only be of production nature.

+### SMPC Environment

+These tests are run:

+- with the basic (monetdb, rabbitmq) docker images pre-built,
+- with 3 nodes(globalnode, 2 localnodes) and 1 controller,
+- with the test data loaded through the mip_db container,
+- with the production algorithms loaded,
+- using `helm` charts and `kind` for a pseudo federated kubernetes environment,
+- having only the controller endpoints exposed and
-- the tests contained can only be of prod_env_tests nature.
+- the tests contained can only be of production nature.

 ### Algorithm Validation Tests